Clipping (audio): Avoiding clipping

 The simplest way to avoid clipping is to reduce the signal level.
-Alternatively the system can be improved to support higher signal level without clipping.
+Alternatively, the system can be improved to support a higher signal level without clipping.
 Some audiophiles will use amplifiers that are rated for power outputs over twice the speaker's ratings.
 A limiter can be used to dynamically bring the levels of the loud parts of a signal down (for example, bass and snare drums).

 Many amplifier designers have incorporated circuits to prevent clipping.
 The simplest circuits act like a fast limiter, which engages about one decibel before the clipping point.
 A more complex circuit, called "soft-clip", has been used from the 1980s onward to limit the signal at the input stage.
-The soft-clip feature begins to engage prior to clipping, for instance starting at 10 dB below maximum output power.
+The soft-clip feature begins to engage prior to clipping, for instance, starting at 10 dB below maximum output power.
 The output waveform retains a rounded characteristic even in the presence of an overload input signal as much as 10 dB higher than maximum specified.

 Repairing a clipped signal

-It is preferable to avoid clipping, but if a recording has clipped, and cannot be re-recorded, repair is an option.
+It is preferable to avoid clipping, but if a recording has clipped and cannot be re-recorded, repair is an option.
 The goal of repair is to make up a plausible replacement for the clipped part of the signal.

 Complex hard-clipped signals cannot be restored to their original state because the information contained in the peaks that are clipped is completely lost.
 Soft-clipped signals can be restored to their original state to within a case-dependent tolerance because no part of the original signal is completely lost.
 In this case, the degree of information loss is proportional to the degree of compression caused by the clipping.
 Lightly clipped bandwidth-limited signals that are highly oversampled have the potential for perfect repair.

 Several methods can partially restore a clipped signal.
 Once the clipped portion is known, one can attempt partial recovery.
 One such method is interpolation or extrapolation of known samples.
 Advanced implementations may use cubic splines to attempt to restore a continuously differentiable signal.
 While these reconstructions are only an approximation of the original, the subjective quality may be improved.
 Other methods include copying the signal directly from one stereo channel to another, as it may be the case that only one channel is clipped.

 Several software solutions of varying results and methods exist to repair clipping: CrumplePop ClipRemover, MAGIX Sound Forge, iZotope RX De-Clip, Acon Digital Restoration Suite, Adobe Audition, Thimeo Stereo Tool, declipping solutions from CEDAR Audio, and Audacity plugins such as Clip Fix.